ArneRonneburg/hida_covid_challenge_repeat/README.md

 # hida_covid_challenge_repeat
- repeating the HIDA covid datathon challenge, let's see how far I can get
+ repeating the HIDA covid datathon challenge, let's see how far we can get....the paper gets an accuracy of 78 %(?), can we get better?

-Geeigneten Imputer finden
+During the datathon, an incomplete set of clinical data of covid-19 patients was provided, together with chest x-ray images.
+Based on these data, the severity of the course of the disease (mild vs severe) shall be predicted.
+Therefore, two tasks have to be accomplished

+1) complete the missing values of the clinical data.
+2) Use the completed data and the X-ray images to predict the severity of the disease

 Paper: